 - Courage is doing the right thing even when it's unpopular, difficult, or dangerous.
 Many people throughout history-such as Martin Luther King Jr., Susan B. Anthony, and Mahatma Gandhi-have demonstrated great courage. - 4.
-Activity: Once you have discussed these principles, have your children choose one offline community from the list they made, such as: their class, a sports team, a club, their church, their immediate family, their extended family, their state, their county, their country, etc. Challenge them to think of at least one example of how that community might demonstrate each of the five principles.
-If your children need help getting started, share the following example. - 5.
-In the example that follows, students considered how members of a baseball team might demonstrate the five principles.
-Here is what they came up with:
+Activity: Once you have discussed these principles, divide your class into groups of 3-4 students.
+Assign one offline community to each group for them to discuss, such as: their class, a sports team, a club, their church, their immediate family, their extended family, their state, their county, their country (or let them choose one community from the lists they made in step 2).
+Challenge students to think of at least one example of how their community might demonstrate each of the five principles.
+Every group should choose a member to record what they discuss.
+If your students need help getting started, share the following example.